Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server__conf_password_encryption`

-* Determines the algorithm to use to encrypt passwords when creating new users / roles.
+* Determines the algorithm to use to encrypt passwords when creating new users / roles or changing their passwords.
 Possible options: `'scram-sha-256'`, `'md5'`.
+PostgreSQL deprecates MD5 passwords and logs a warning for them.
 * Type: String.
 * Default: `'scram-sha-256'`